Ysgol Glanaethwy

 Ysgol Glanaethwy is a drama school in Bangor, Gwynedd, Wales.
 It is known in particular for its choir, Côr Glanaethwy.

 History

 Ysgol Glanaethwy was opened in 1990, founded by Cefin and Rhian Roberts.
 It is a performing arts school that operates outside normal school hours.
 Younger children take acting lessons and choir practice and the older pupils have choir practice only.

-The school became well known when its choir for older pupils took part in the UK TV channel BBC 1's Last Choir Standing show in 2008.
-The students went through auditions, callbacks, and knock out rounds.
-After being in the sing off once and chosen to continue by the judges, the choir won second prize in the phone-in vote for the final.

 Choirs

 The school has three choirs: the junior choir, the senior choir and the 'Da Capo'.

+In 2008, its senior choir competed on the BBC's 2008 competition series Last Choir Standing, finishing as the runner-up in the grand final behind fellow Welsh choir Only Men Aloud!.

-In 2015 Côr Glanaethwy also reached the live finals of Britain's Got Talent, finishing in third place.
+In 2015 Côr Glanaethwy also reached the live finals of series 9 of Britain's Got Talent, finishing in third place.

 In February 2018 the BBC controversially chose Côr Glanaethwy, instead of Bangor Cathedral's own choir, to sing during the St Davids Day edition of the Songs of Praise programme filmed at the cathedral.